Rudrapratapsinh/Distinguished_migration_patterns/README.md

 Migration Patterns: Global and India-Specific Analysis

-Objective of the Project
+1. Objective of the Project

 This project explores migration patterns globally, with a focus on India.
 It aims to identify key trends, drivers, and impacts of migration, using data analysis and visualization to provide insights into migration flows, demographics, and socio-economic factors.

-Tools and Libraries Used
+2. Tools and Libraries Used

 Python: Core programming language

 Pandas: Data manipulation and analysis

 NumPy: Numerical computations

-Matplotlib and Seaborn: Data visualization

 Geopandas: Geospatial data handling